HugoKovac/GoApiFilter/README.md

 - The service handles errors such as invalid requests, database errors, and unknown domains gracefully, returning appropriate HTTP status codes and error messages.

 ## Testing
-Testing focuses on the server's performance and resilience in handling a certain number of requests and domain names.

-That's why go's `testing` and `httptest` lib is not used, but another docker container is used as a client for load testing.

 In `./server/check_domain.go` you'll see that a
 ```go
 time.Sleep(time.Second * 3)
 ```
-has been added to simulate domain name processing.
+has been added (and commented) to simulate domain name processing.

-For a clearer view of performance, the time will be printed in red in the logs if timing > 4 seconds for a 201 and > 1 second for a 200.

-In `./client/main.go` the number of client is limit because the number of port available is also limited.
+`TestHandlerDomainStatus` and `TestHandlerSubmitDomain` are doing basic and specific tests, to check if the endpoints are working as expected.

+Then both of the endpoints are tested with `goRoutineRequests`

+### goRoutineRequests

+This function takes the list of domains and run the function passed as parameter in `X` goroutines.
+The goal is to stress test the endpoint(s)